All Episodes

 You essentially get to take over the entire world.

-You're about to ruin the world.
+You're about to rule the world.

 That's what these people care about.

-And I also, it's funny because I hear machine learning scientists talk in sort of godlike utopian terms where they say things like AI is going to solve physics or it's going to solve uh cancer.
+And I also, it's funny because I hear machine learning scientists talk in sort of godlike utopian terms where they say things like AI is going to solve physics or it's going to solve cancer.

 And they think that that means an AI machine is going to come up with a synthetic molecule that cures cancer.

-I can already tell you that's never going to be true, because if you keep eating pro-cancer foods, your body's going to keep making cancer.
+I can already tell you that's never going to be true because if you keep eating pro-cancer foods, your body's going to keep making cancer.

 And frankly, we already know the answers to cancer.